chr15m/bugout-practical-decentralization/README.md

 ???

 What this means is I have physical sovereignty over the data on the message board.
 You could do the same kind of thing with SSH tunnels and whatnot, but what I think is really exciting about this is that it really is browser to browser communication.
-You don't need any backend fiddling, anybody can visit that tab and create a messageboard server.
+You don't need to be a sysadmin, anybody can visit that tab and create a messageboard server.

 I'm interested in the "self-hosting" movement as a model of computing where we go back to users controlling the software they run and the data they store, instead of big corporations.

-It's easy for us tech people to run backend services on VPS computers and set up SSL certs etc. but I started thinking about what it would take to make that easier for ordinary people.
+It's easy for us tech people to run servers on VPS computers and set up SSL certs etc. but I started thinking about what it would take to make that easier for ordinary people.
 What if you could run web app servers as easily as you run apps on your phone?

 ---